TheZeny-LNTW/Steam-hour-booster-stepidler/README.md

-Here's a more organized and formatted version for your project’s `README.md` file:

----

-# Project Name 🎮
+# $TEP IDLER 🎮

-A tool to automate game management and configuration on both local machines and VPS servers.
-Supports idling games on Steam.
+A tool to idling games on Steam.

 ---